 “Contrast is the leit-motif of my pictures, both in visual and intellectual sense.”

-When I got my first camera on my 18th birthday, it took only couple of weeks before I fell in love with photography.
-Soon I switched from modern auto-focus Minolta to rather old russian-made Zenit, started developing black&white films in my own darkroom, and became looking for contrasts.
+When I got my first camera on my 18th birthday it took only couple of weeks before I fell in love with photography.
+Soon I switched from modern auto-focus cameras to old manual cameras and lenses, and started developing black&white films in my own darkroom.
+In my photography I became looking for contrasts.

 I use mostly iconic Kodak Tri-X and Ilford HP5+ films, developed in original Agfa Rodinal or Ilford Microphen.
 I often push the film to 1600 EI, since I love available light and stay away from using flash.